steamship-core/steamship-frontend/apps/python-docs/pages/agent-guidebook/question-answering/qa-from-a-fact-list.md

----
-title: Answering Questions from a Prompt Database
+# Answering Questions from a Prompt Database

-description: A simple form of question-answering that works with pre-loaded information
+A simple form of question-answering that works with pre-loaded information
----

 You can use the [`PromptDatabaseQATool`](https://github.com/steamship-core/python-client/blob/main/src/steamship/agents/tools/question_answering/prompt_database_question_answerer.py) to help your agent answer questions from a fact list that you provide.